Uber narrows 2Q loss as company polishes tarnished image

 - We're seeing the biggest threats to the economic expansion in years | Jon Talton

-Uber fared slightly better from April through June than it did a year ago.
+Uber fared better from April through June than it did a year ago.
+After paying its drivers, covering promotions, and various other items, Uber recorded net revenue of $2.8 billion, a 63 percent jump from a year ago.
+The increase stemmed largely from fewer incentives offered to drivers and fewer discounts given to passengers.

 The San Francisco company lost $891 million in the quarter, narrowing from a loss of $1.06 billion at the same time last year.

 Gross bookings on the ride-hailing service brought in $12 billion, up 41 percent from a year ago.
 Excluding operations that have been sold during the past year, gross bookings surged 49 percent.
 Those numbers are encouraging because it shows Uber is still attracting riders in droves, despite tougher competition from Lyft.